soonthana/XAdES/README.md

 ```
 > ### Using certificate file and private key file
 > If you have a certificate file in PKCS#12 that contains public key and identity only.
 Also you have a private key file in PEM format seperately.
+> You must convert PEM to XML and save the private key to XML file first.
 ``` csharp
 var cert = new X509Certificate2("CERTIFICATE_FILE");
 var privateKey = File.ReadAllText("PRIVATE_KEY_FILE");